Everything you need to know about CMHC’s First-Time Home Buyer Incentive

-The federal government wants to make home ownership more affordable for young people and to do that it’s introducing the First-Time Home Buyer Incentive (FTHBI) this September.
-The $1.25 billion program, announced as part of the March federal budget, involves the government buying equity stakes in homes purchased by qualified home buyers, allowing for smaller mortgages that will keep monthly payments lower.
+The federal government introduced the First-Time Home Buyer Incentive (FTHBI) in September 2019.
+The program involves the government buying equity stakes in homes purchased by qualified home buyers, allowing for smaller mortgages and lower monthly payments.

-But how will the plan work?
-Below, we break down all the key details and take a look at who this new program is right for.
+Below, we break down all the key details of how the incentive works and who it is right for.

 How the FTHBI works

-The program will be administered by Canada’s housing agency, Canada Mortgage and Housing Corp.
-(CMHC), which will pay 5% of the purchase price for an existing home, and up to 10% for the value of a new home, in exchange for an equity stake.
+The program is administered by Canada’s housing agency, Canada Mortgage and Housing Corporation (CMHC), which pays 5% of the purchase price for an existing home, and up to 10% for the value of a new home, in exchange for an equity stake.
 Once the homeowner sells, they’re obligated to repay the CMHC.

 The fine print includes the following:

-- Buyers must have a down payment of at least 5% of the total purchase price, up to 20%.
+- Buyers must have a down payment of at least 5% of the total purchase price.

-- Only insured mortgages will be eligible, meaning this will be restricted to those with a down payment worth less than 20% of the purchase price.
+- Only insured mortgages are eligible (mortgages with down payments worth less than 20% of the purchase price).